Twee

 - Roll all Attribute dice

-- Select one to act with
+- Select one to use

-- add attribute level
+- add attribute bonus

-While you will normally want to use the highest value, you will have to justify to the facilitator how and why your character is using that Attribute to perform the action (if not self-evident).
-Bonuses may be granted by the facilitator based on clever incorporation of context like a prop.
+While you will normally want to use the highest value, you will have to justify to the facilitator how and why an Attribute brought forth the action.
+An emotional and narratively driven justification will always be the most compelling.

 Success